Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Halekulani's median income among taxpayers is $42,315 with an average of $48,436.
-This is below the national average and compares to Greater Sydney's median of $60,817 and average of $83,003.
+As per AreaSearch's latest postcode level ATO data released on 30 June 2023, the suburb of Halekulani's median income among taxpayers is $42,315, with an average of $48,436.
+This is below the national average.
+Comparing to Greater Sydney, Halekulani's median is $60,817 and average is $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $46,064 (median) and $52,727 (average) as of September 2025.
-From the 2021 Census, household incomes in Halekulani fall between the 4th and 11th percentiles nationally.
-The earnings profile shows that 33.1% of residents earn between $400 and $799 weekly (925 people), differing from the regional norm where the $1,500 - $2,999 category predominates at 30.9%.
-A significant proportion of households, 41.2%, earn below $800 weekly, indicating affordability pressures for many residents.
-Housing affordability pressures are severe in Halekulani, with only 81.1% of income remaining after housing costs, ranking at the 5th percentile nationally.
+From the 2021 Census, household, family and personal incomes in Halekulani fall between the 4th and 11th percentiles nationally.
+The earnings profile shows that 33.1% of residents (925 people) earn within the $400 - 799 bracket, differing from the region where the $1,500 - 2,999 category predominates at 30.9%.
+Lower income households are prevalent, with 41.2% earning below $800 weekly, indicating affordability pressures for many residents.
+Housing affordability pressures are severe, with only 81.1% of income remaining, ranking at the 5th percentile nationally.

 Frequently Asked Questions - Income